-Graphical representations of the densities considered for the directional predictor $\mathbf{X}$ are shown in Figure \ref{gofreg:fig:dens}.
-These densities aim to capture simple designs like the uniform and more challenging ones with \emph{holes} in the support.
-The deviations from the null hypothesis, $\Delta_1$ and $\Delta_2$, are shown in Figure \ref{gofreg:fig:devs}, jointly with the conditional standard deviation function used to generate data with heteroskedastic noise. \\
+The densities employed for the directional predictor $\mathbf{X}$ are taken from the models in \cite{Garcia-Portugues:exact} and are included in Table \ref{tab:dens} for the sake of completeness.
+Their graphical representations are shown in Figure \ref{fig:dens}.
+These densities aim to capture simple designs like the uniform and more challenging ones with regions of low density in the support.